Shopping for tambourines, but not quite sure what you’re looking for?

 The second, and perhaps more common purpose of this tambourine design, is for drummers to use as an attachment to their hi-hats, to create a more complex texture to their sound.

-If either of these two purposes are what you’re looking for, here are two popular models I recommend:
+If either of these two purposes are what you’re looking for, here’s what I recommend:

 Now, one problem with this tambourine for hi-hats, is that the bells will sound, even when striking just the hi-hat cymbals.